 Therefore, as a result, even for a small reverse voltage, electrons can easily tunnel from the valence band of the p-type material to the conduction band of the n-type material.
-After going through the construction of Zener diode, the next question you should be asking is how does a Zener diode work?
+After going through the construction of a Zener diode, the next question you should be asking is how does a Zener diode work?

 Working Of Zener Diode

 Well, how a Zener diode works?
 As I said in the section about the Zener diode definition, the current can flow in forward as well as in reverse direction.

 When there is no bias applied to the Zener diode, there will be no movement of electrons.
 Hence no current will flow through the diode.
 Meaning, the electrons from the valance band of p-type material will not move to the conduction band of n-type material.
 Hence, no current will flow through the Zener diode.

 When forward biasing is applied, a Zener diode in forward bias will certainly behave as a normal diode.
 On the other hand, when reverse biasing is applied, a Zener diode in reverse bias will behave contradictory as compared to the normal diodes.